qforestlab/riscan-general/1_installation.md

 Now we still need to set the license:

-12. Open *RiSCAN PRO*.
+12. Open RiSCAN PRO.
 13. Go to *Tool > License Center…*.
 14. Go to *Additional*.
 15. Click *Add…*.
 16. Fill in licriscan.ugent.be under *Host*
 17. Click *OK*.
-18. Close the *License Center* & *RiSCAN PRO*.
+18. Close the License Center & RiSCAN PRO.

 ![installation-2](./img/1_installation-5.png)

-To use *RiSCAN PRO* under these licenses you have to open RiSCAN PRO while being connected with the UGent VPN.
+To use RiSCAN PRO under these licenses you have to open RiSCAN PRO while being connected with the UGent VPN.

 Go to https://helpdesk.ugent.be/vpn/en/asa.php if you don’t know how this UGent VPN works.